Boyers, Pennsylvania

 Boyers is an unincorporated village in Marion Township, Butler County, Pennsylvania, United States.
 It has a small population with a few businesses located in the center of the town.
 Slippery Rock Creek flows through the community.
 The creek's source is a few miles to the east, in the small village of Hilliards.
 Pennsylvania Route 308 is one of the main roads in the area, running through the center of Boyers.

 History

-Boyers was a large mining community at the turn of the 20th century, serviced by a branch of the Bessemer and Lake Erie Railroad known as the Hilliards branch.
+Boyers was a large mining community at the turn of the twentieth century, serviced by a branch of the Bessemer and Lake Erie Railroad known as the Hilliards branch.
 The rails were removed in the early 2000s.

+Iron Mountain facility

 The abandoned mines have provided opportunities for underground storage facilities since 1954.
-The Iron Mountain Corporation merged with the longtime owner of the facility in 1998 and operates a large storage facility located in a former limestone mine close to Boyers, where the Corbis photographic collection is stored.
+The Iron Mountain Corporation merged with the longtime owner of the facility in 1998 and operates a large storage facility located in a former limestone mine close to Boyers.
+The Corbis photographic collection is stored there.

-The United States Office of Personnel Management (OPM) maintains a highly secure facility in an abandoned mine in Boyers which contains all the documents from security clearance proceedings.
-OPM also operates its processing center for retired Federal employees in Boyers.
+The United States Office of Personnel Management (OPM) operates a highly secure facility in an abandoned mine in Boyers which contains all the documents from security clearance proceedings.
+OPM also operates its processing center for retired federal employees in Boyers.
+At an underground limestone mine, the retirement of federal employees is processed on paper by hand, and the information is stored in file cabinets.
+It takes an average of 61 days to process the retirement of each federal employee.

-The United States Patent and Trademark Office stores original records in an underground storage facility in Boyers.
+The United States Patent and Trademark Office stores original records in the Iron Mountain facility.

+Demographics

+The United States Census Bureau defined Boyers as a census designated place (CDP) in 2023.